 Founded in 1993, Asociación Armonía quickly became Bolivia’s most effective conservation organization, working with local communities to protect the country’s wildlands and wildlife.

-We are a not-for-profit and non-governmental organisation with 14 conservation programs across the country that protect Bolivia’s natural heritage, while supporting local communities.
+We are a not-for-profit and non-governmental organization with 14 conservation programs across the country that protect Bolivia’s natural heritage while supporting local communities.

 Armonía means Harmony in Spanish: we strive to create harmony between nature and people.

 To conserve Bolivia’s birds and their habitats by empowering local people

 - To conserve the sites and habitats important for birds and other biodiversity

 - To sustain vital ecological systems and ensure sustainable use of natural resources

 - To alleviate poverty by creating alternative livelihoods and improved living standards